Sentinel-One/detection-as-code/README.md

 The `apply` summary should match the `diff` summary you saw on the PR exactly — same number of creates, updates, and deletes, and the same rule IDs in each list.

+Before deploying to a production environment, review this workflow against your organization's change-management, credential-management, and CI/CD security requirements.

 ## Recommended GitHub repository settings